nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

    When pressed, the button toggles the LED state on a :ref:`mesh light <bluetooth_mesh_light>` device.

 LEDs:
-   Show the last known OnOff state of the targeted :ref:`bluetooth_mesh_light` board.
+   Show the last known OnOff state of the targeted :ref:`bluetooth_mesh_light` kit.

 Building and running